Revisiting Computer-Aided Tuberculosis Diagnosis: Experimental Setup

 \subsection{Evaluation Metrics}

 \textbf{CXR image classification.}\quad We continue by introducing the evaluation metrics for the CTD task.
 In CXR image classification, the goal is to classify each CXR image into one of three categories: healthy, sick but non-TB, and TB.
-To assess the classification results, we utilize the following six evaluation metrics: \begin{itemize} \item Accuracy: This metric measures the percentage of CXR images that are correctly classified across all three categories. \item Area Under Curve (AUC): The AUC computes the area under the Receiver Operating Characteristic (ROC) curve.
+To assess the classification results, we utilize the following evaluation metrics: \begin{itemize} \item Accuracy: This metric measures the percentage of CXR images that are correctly classified across all three categories. \item Area Under Curve (AUC): AUC computes the area under the Receiver Operating Characteristic (ROC) curve.
 The ROC curve plots the true positive rate against the false positive rate for the TB class. \item Sensitivity: Sensitivity quantifies the percentage of TB cases that are accurately identified as TB.
 It represents the recall for the TB class. \item Specificity: Specificity determines the percentage of non-TB cases that are correctly identified as non-TB, encompassing both the healthy and sick but non-TB classes.
 It represents the recall for the non-TB class. \item Average Precision (AP): AP calculates the precision for each class and takes the average across all classes.
 It provides an overall measure of precision. \item Average Recall (AR): AR computes the recall for each class and averages the values across all classes.
-It provides an overall measure of recall. \end{itemize} These six metrics enable the evaluation of the CXR image classification quality from various perspectives.
+It provides an overall measure of recall. \item Confusion matrix: The confusion matrix reports the number of true positives (TP), true negatives (TN), false positives (FP), and false negatives (FN).
+For a better view, we report the ratios of TP, TN, FP, and FN in relation to the total number of test CXR images. \item $F_1$ score: This metric is the harmonic mean of precision and recall, thus symmetrically representing both in a single value.
+It can be calculated by 2TP/(2TP + FP + FN). \end{itemize} These metrics enable the evaluation of the CXR image classification quality from various perspectives.

 \myPara{TB infection area detection.} For the evaluation of TB detection, we utilize the average precision of the bounding box metric (AP$^\text{bb}$) proposed by the COCO benchmark \cite{lin2014microsoft}.
 AP$^\text{bb}$ is widely used as the primary detection metric in the vision community \cite{lin2017focal,tian2019fcos,liu2022leveraging,wu2022p2t}.
 The default AP$^\text{bb}$ is computed by averaging over IoU (intersection-over-union) thresholds ranging from 0.5 to 0.95 with a step size of 0.05.
 Additionally, we report AP$_{\text{50}}^\text{bb}$, which represents AP$^\text{bb}$ at an IoU threshold of 0.5.
 To provide insights into the detection performance for different types of TB, we present evaluation results separately for active TB and latent TB, excluding uncertain TB CXR images.
 We also report category-agnostic TB detection results, where the TB categories are disregarded, to describe the detection of all TB areas.
 In this case, uncertain TB CXR images are included.
 Furthermore, we introduce two evaluation modes: i) utilizing all CXR images in the TBX11K test set, and ii) considering only TB CXR images in the TBX11K test set.
 By employing these metrics, we can comprehensively analyze the performance of CTD systems from various useful perspectives.